This section of the website contains some

 But I didn't stop, I didn't offer my help.

-I was just like all the other selfish bastards
+I was just like all the other selfish

 on the street - I didn't care enough.